 Grand Master Ma Jian Feng

-In recollection, Master Ma would always sigh, feeling really quite badly that he never saw his Sifu (martial arts master) again, due to the circumstances of his life at that turbulent time in history.
+In recollection, Master Ma would always sigh, feeling quite badly that he never saw his Sifu (martial arts master) again, due to the circumstances of his life at that turbulent time in history.

 Consequently, Master Ma decided that it was his duty to use his martial arts skills to help his country.
 He promoted martial arts by establishing training centers.
 As a result the awareness of the Northern martial arts styles increased dramatically in Southern China.

 Ma Kin Fung | Celebrated Martial Artist

 In , Master Ma Kin Fung was the martial arts trainer for the Toi San Police Station.
 Two years later, he became a military martial arts trainer.
 He returned to Guangzhou, opening the “Long Chong Fist Kung Fu Club,” before going to Hong Kong to become the trainer for the Hak Keung Gymnasium or Hak Geung Gin Lik Hok Yuen (克強健力學院) (in the Wan Chai area of Hong Kong) and the martial arts coach of Ling Dong Secondary school.

 Most importantly, Master Ma was enthusiastically promoting martial arts.
 Ma Kin Fung became very well known in South China and the martial arts community, in general.
 His dedication to the propagation of the Northern style, in particular, gained him many good students in China and overseas.

 Master Ma Kin Fung took pleasure in sharing, with his students, stories about the past, culture, and politics; and discussing current affairs, world issues, and of course, martial arts.
 He spoke about fighting and the virtues of studying martial arts from a moral perspective.
 His advice to students was often regarding the “virtue” of what being a “good martial artist” meant and how to develop their good qualities as individuals.